stuffedwombat/stuffedwombat.github.io/useful_hell.md

     People with a lot of reach rarely use hashtags because they do no have to.
 I think that by emulating that confidence, you can, just like in real life, reap its benefits.

     > My most widely shared tweet has no hashtag at all in it.
-It was so interesting, that it did not need any to gain traction

     I believe that hashtags are useless.
 I have no data to back that up.
 I believe it though.